tethal/rnatrix/README.md

 This contrasts with the bytecode VM (Phase 2+), which will be a standalone runtime with no dependencies on compiler infrastructure (uses string constant pool, line number tables, no interning).

+**AST Interpreter as Reference Implementation:**

+The AST interpreter serves as the semantic reference for compiler correctness.
+It intentionally duplicates logic (scope resolution, evaluation semantics) rather than sharing code with the compiler:

+- **Independent verification** - Compiler and interpreter can catch each other's bugs
+- **Simplicity over optimization** - Interpreter should be obviously correct, not clever
+- **Code duplication is a feature** - Different implementations ensure semantic consistency

+The compiler pipeline (scope analysis, constant folding, optimizations) will eventually produce annotated/transformed AST (HIR) that could be consumed by a simplified interpreter, but the original standalone interpreter remains valuable for testing that compiler transformations preserve semantics.

 ### Runtime Value Representation